 The Aviation Flight and Administration Program gives students the option of pursuing a career as a professional pilot or as an aviation manager.
 Both options are designed for students intending to transfer to four-year institutions.
 The Aviation Management Option provides students with the opportunity to develop skills, abilities, and an understanding of the field of aviation management.
 Students experience solo flight and develop an awareness of how aviation fills a worldwide transportation need.
-Courses dealing with FAA regulations as well as the principles of supervision help lay the foundation for transfer to four-year institutions offering a baccalaureate degree in aviation management/administration.
+Courses dealing with FAA regulations as well as the principles of supervision help lay the foundation for transfer to four-year institutions.
 Special fees apply to some of the courses offered.
 Graduates of this program are awarded an Associate of Arts (A.A.) degree.

-nded Course Sequence

-First

-ENG 105 Composition I 3.0
+ENG Sem Composition I 3.0

 MAT 121 College Algebra 4.0

 AVI 105 Introduction to Aviation 3.0

 AVI 139 Private Pilot Theory 3.0

 AVI 185 Private Pilot Flight Lab 1.0

 AVI 125 Maintenance for Pilots 3.0

 Credits 17.0

 Seco nd Se emester

 ENG 106 Composition II 3.0

 SPC 112 Public Speaking 3.0

 MAT 130 Trigonometry 3.0

 AVI 110 History of Aviation 3.0

 Humanities Elective 3.0

 Credits 15.0

-Third Sem ester
+Third l Sem nester

 POL 111 American National Government 3.0

 PHI 101 Introduction to Philosophy 3.0

 ECN 120 Principles of Macroeconomics 3.0

 AVI 215 Aviation Safety 3.0

 MGT 101 Principles of Management 3.0

 Credits 15.0

-Four h Se mester
+our th Se mester

 PHI 142 Ethics in Business 3.0

 MGT 130 Principles of Supervision 3.0

 MGT 170 Human Resource Management 3.0

 PHY 156 General Physics I 4.0

 PHY 157 General Physics I Lab 1.0

 Social Science Elective 3.0

 Humanities Elective 3.0

 Credits 20.0